-- Action 4.1: Re-examine the regional transportation plan in light of the impending dramatic growth of Fort Bragg due to BRAC and Army Modular Force.
-The latest information on growth includes a net increase of 7,064 military, an associated 12,716 family member, 1,795 civilians and another 351 contract employees.
-For the past 26 years, Fort Bragg has been essentially a stable population with no growth.) - Action 4.2: Continue to support the area-wide bikeway master plan. - Action 4.3: In keeping with a new bikeway master plan, require bike lanes as part of street construction standards for new developments in locations identified by the plan.
-Allow for narrower automobile travelways in conjunction with bike lanes on lightly traveled residential streets. - Action 4.4: Reexamine area development standards to evaluate the need for improved pedestrian systems (sidewalks, greenways, etc.) in new residential developments. - Action 4.5: Seek funding sources, such as Enhancement Grants, to provide sidewalks and street furniture, lighting, etc. to improve pedestrian-oriented areas. - Action 4.6: Reexamine area development standards to require bus shelters or, at a minimum, bus pull offs in new higher density residential and commercial developments served by two or more bus routes. - Action 4.7: Seek funding sources to establish commuter-rail passenger service.
-(Fayetteville Metropolitan Planning Organization (FAMPO) and the RPO to lead.) - Action 4.8: Continue to support development standards that require parking lot connections and shared driveway access for commercial developments whenever possible.
+Action 4.1: Re-examine the regional transportation plan in light of the impending dramatic growth of Fort Bragg due to BRAC and Army Modular Force.
+(The latest information on growth includes a net increase of 7,064 military, an associated 12,716 family member, 1,795 civilians and another 351 contract employees.
+For the past 26 years, Fort Bragg has been essentially a stable population with no growth.)

-Policy Area 5: Community Oriented Schools
+Action 4.2: Continue to support the currently adopted area-wide Bicycle and Pedestrian Plan.
+For more information visit www.fampo.org, click on Programs, then Bicycle and Pedestrian.

+Action 4.3: In keeping with currently adopted Bicycle and Pedestrian Plan, include bike lanes as part of street construction standards.
+Apply these standards when appropriate and as may be consistent with the Bicycle and Pedestrian Plan.

+Action 4.4: Reexamine area development standards to evaluate the need for improved pedestrian systems (sidewalks, greenways, etc.) in new residential developments.

+Action 4.5: Seek funding sources, such as Enhancement Grants, to provide sidewalks and street furniture, lighting, etc. to improve pedestrian-oriented areas.

+Action 4.6: Reexamine area development standards to require bus shelters or, at a minimum, bus pull offs in new higher density residential and commercial developments served by two or more bus routes.

+Action 4.7: Seek funding sources to establish commuter-rail passenger service.
+(Fayetteville Metropolitan Planning Organization (FAMPO) and the RPO to lead.)

+Action 4.8: Continue to support development standards that require parking lot connections and shared driveway access for commercial developments whenever possible.